naidaire/lesson15_decision_trees/README.md

 ---

 ## Student Requirements
-Before this lesson(s), students should already be able to:
+Before this lesson, students should already be able to:
 - Know how to build and evaluate (classification) models in sklearn
 - Explain how and when to apply different resampling methods
 - Define the concepts of cross-validation and overfitting